卡尔圈 | கல் சர்க்கல்

-The station is scheduled to open on 18 June 2017 as part of the Tuas West Extension of the EWL.
+The station was constructed as part of the Tuas West Extension of the EWL.
 It takes its name from the nearby road of the same name, which serves the Gul industrial area.
 It is also the first elevated stacked interchange station to be built in Singapore, with two unused platform provisions for a planned branch line to Tuas South.
 The station ceiling rises 33 metres above ground – about the height of a 10-storey Housing Board block, making Gul Circle the tallest elevated station in Singapore.

-When opened, Gul Circle station is expected to serve industries in the vicinity of Tuas Road, such as Tuas Avenue 3 / 5 and Gul Circle / Cres.
+The station serves industries in the vicinity of Tuas Road, such as Tuas Avenue 3 / 5 and Gul Circle / Cres.

 First / Last Train Timings